Minyus/pipelinex/README.md

 from pipelinex import HatchDict import yaml from pprint import pprint  # pretty-print for clearer look
-# Note: You do not need to add `import sklearn.linear_model.LogisticRegression` !
+# You do not need `import sklearn.linear_model` using PipelineX's HatchDict

 # Read parameters dict from a YAML file in actual use
 params_yaml="""